Home > Pillows + Cushions > Decorative > Soft + Sweet Banded Bow Pillow

-After the whirlwind of Christmas decorating, it can be hard to muster enthusiasm for Valentine’s Day.
-But a pretty little pillow is a fast and easy way to add a touch of romance.
-Today’s banded bow pillow blends petite florals and sweet stripes.
-The muted pastels are a softly nostalgic combination that would make a beautiful bedroom accent.
+A pretty little pillow is a fast and easy way to add a touch of sweet color and design to the pillowscape on a bed, sofa or chair.
+Our banded bow pillow blends petite florals and sweet stripes, a nostalgic combination with a soft, romantic feel.
 We add a light interfacing to the bow, which allows you to sculpt it into the shape you like best: flat against the band or puffed into traditional loops.

 Sewing Tools You Need